-- the impact of housing and economic cycles on the number of connections we can serve with our water; - the number of new water connections needed to recover the costs of our Rangeview Water Supply and Arkansas River water assets; - increases in future water tap fees; - the amount of the "Tap Participation Fee" liability; - the sufficiency of our working capital and financing sources to fund our operations; - impairments in carrying amounts of long-lived assets; - · changes in unrecognized tax positions; - forfeitures of option grants and vesting of non-vested options; - the impact of new accounting pronouncements; - the effectiveness of our disclosure controls and procedures and our internal controls over financial reporting; - plans for the use and development of our water assets; - our plans to provide water for drilling and "fracking" oil and gas wells; - expected development and growth in the area referred to as the "Front Range" of Colorado; - · management of farms and the generation of revenues from such management; - anticipated results of foreclosure proceedings to which our properties and water rights are subject; - claims of HP A&M against the Company; - litigation and arbitration with the Land Board; - litigation with HP A&M; - · our ability to reduce the Tap Participation Fee and recover damages from HP A&M; and - future fluctuations in the price and trading volume of our common stock.
+- · the impact of housing and economic cycles on the number of connections we can serve with our water; - the number of new water connections needed to recover the costs of our Rangeview Water Supply and Arkansas River water assets; - increases in future water tap fees; - the amount of the "Tap Participation Fee" liability; - the sufficiency of our working capital and financing sources to fund our operations; - impairments in carrying amounts of long-lived assets; - · changes in unrecognized tax positions; - forfeitures of option grants and vesting of non-vested options; - · the impact of new accounting pronouncements; - · the effectiveness of our disclosure controls and procedures and our internal controls over financial reporting; - plans for the use and development of our water assets; - · our plans to provide water for drilling and "fracking" oil and gas wells; - expected development and growth in the area referred to as the "Front Range" of Colorado; - management of farms and the generation of revenues from such management; - anticipated results of foreclosure proceedings to which our properties and water rights are subject; - claims of HP A&M against the Company; - · litigation and arbitration with the Land Board; - litigation with HP A&M; - our ability to reduce the Tap Participation Fee and recover damages from HP A&M; and - future fluctuations in the price and trading volume of our common stock.

 Forward-looking statements reflect our current views with respect to future events and are subject to certain risks, uncertainties and assumptions.
 We are not able to predict all factors that may affect future results.
 We cannot assure you that any of our expectations will be realized.
 Our actual results could differ materially from those discussed in or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, without limitation: the risk factors discussed in Part I, Item 1A of our most recent Annual Report on Form 10-K; the timing of new home construction and other development in the areas where we may sell our water, which in turn may be impacted by credit availability; population growth; employment rates; general economic conditions; the market price of water; changes in customer consumption patterns; changes in applicable statutory and regulatory requirements; changes in governmental policies and procedures; uncertainties in the estimation of water available under decrees; uncertainties in the estimation of costs of delivery of water and treatment of wastewater; uncertainties in the estimation of the service life of our systems; uncertainties in the estimation of costs of construction projects; the strength and financial resources of our competitors; our ability to find and retain skilled personnel; climatic and weather conditions including floods, droughts and freezing conditions; labor relations; turnover of elected officials and delays caused by political concerns and governmental risks and regulations; our ability to raise capital; our ability to raise capital; our ability to raise capital; our ability to negotiate contracts with new customers; uncertainties in water court rulings; outcome of litigation and arbitration; our ability to collect on judgments obtained in litigation; and other factors discussed from time to time in our press releases, public statements and documents filed or fur
+Factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, without limitation: the risk factors discussed in Part I, Item 1A of our most recent Annual Report on Form 10-K; the timing of new home construction and other development in the areas where we may sell our water, which in turn may be impacted by credit availability; population growth; employment rates; general economic conditions; the market price of water; changes in customer consumption patterns; changes in applicable statutory and regulatory requirements; changes in governmental policies and procedures; uncertainties in the estimation of water available under decrees; uncertainties in the estimation of costs of delivery of water and treatment of wastewater; uncertainties in the estimation of the service life of our systems; uncertainties in the estimation of costs of construction projects; the strength and financial resources of our competitors; our ability to find and retain skilled personnel; climatic and weather conditions, including floods, droughts and freezing conditions; labor relations; turnover of elected officials and delays caused by political concerns and governmental procedures; availability and cost of labor, material and equipment; delays in anticipated permit and construction dates; engineering and geological problems; environmental risks and regulations; our ability to raise capital; our ability to negotiate contracts with new customers; uncertainties in water court rulings; outcome of litigation and arbitration; our ability to collect on judgments obtained in litigation;